garrandall/popular-music-data/tracks/could-it-be-jaheim.md

 What could it be?
 Could it be my chromed out rims?
 (Could it be my chromed out rims?)
-Break you neck when you see a nigga dip (ooohhh yeah) Or could it be the ice you see?
+Break you neck when you see a nigga dip (oh yeah)
+Or could it be the ice you see?
-But you tell me that you're really feeling me (ooohhh, baby) Could it be the word on the block? (tell me)
+But you tell me that you're really feeling me (oh, baby) Could it be the word on the block? (tell me)
 I know they told you that a nigga got it locked (so tight, so tight) Tell me why you just can't stop (no, no)